torjusn/intro_to_classification/README.md

 2. Make the gap between training and test error small

 ### Capacity, overfitting and underfitting
 The previous goals are connected to `underfitting` and `overfitting`, which respectively means that a model is not able to learn from the training set (low training accuracy) and that a model fits training data too perfectly without generalizing well to new data.
+This is controlled by regulating a models capacity.
+Capacity describes how a model is able to approximate various functions.
+Too low capacity means a model likely will not be able fit the training set, while too high leaves it prone to overfitting.
+More specifically, this explains why all problems aren't immediately targeted with the largest most advanced networks one could think of, as being allowed more functions possibly containing a better approximation doesn't guarantee the model will pick it.
+As a closing remark, the best performing ML algorithm will often be the one with a capacity close to the true complexity of the problem and adequate to the amount of available training data.

 ![overfitting explained](https://miro.medium.com/max/1400/1*_7OPgojau8hkiPUiHoGK_w.png)

-Cross validation

 For further reading, see
 ```